kevinhendricks/Access-Aide/README.md

 5. add in appropriate epub:type semantic tags (for epub3 only)
 6. map epub:type attributes to their appropriate aria role attribute

-Then a graphical user interface is generated showing a thumbnail of every img tag image and its associated alt text description, so that the user can easily and quickly add improves textual descriptions for each image used
+Then a graphical user interface is generated showing a thumbnail of every img tag image and its associated alt text description, so that the user can easily and quickly add or improve textual descriptions for each image used

 **Limitations ...**